angelodian/angelodian.github.io/publications.md

 ## Journal Articles

 De Iacovo, V., Dian, A., & Hajek, J. (2025).
-The perception of gemination in Italian by first-language speakers in Italy and heritage and second-language speakers in Australia. *Phonetica.*  https://doi.org/10.1515/phon-2025-0012
+The perception of gemination in Italian by first-language speakers in Italy and heritage and second-language speakers in Australia. *Phonetica.*, 82(5).  https://doi.org/10.1515/phon-2025-0012

 Dian, A., Hajek, J., & Fletcher, J. (2024).
 Cross-regional patterns of obstruent voicing and gemination: The case of Roman and Veneto Italian. *Languages, 9*(12), 383. https://doi.org/10.3390/languages9120383